Lal Salaam (2024 film): Marketing

-The theaterical teaser of the film was released on 12 November 2023, on the occasion of Diwali.
+The theatrical teaser of the film was released on 12 November 2023, on the occasion of Diwali.
 On Rajinikanth's birthday on 12 December 2023, a promo highlighting his character of Moideen Bhai was released.

 Release

 Theatrical

 Initially, the film was scheduled for theatrical release on 12 January 2024, coinciding with Pongal.
 However, in a turn of events, the production house announced that the film will instead release at 9 February 2024 to account for the delay in post-production work and the release of Mission: Chapter 1 (2024).

 Home media

 In December 2024, Aishwarya said an extended cut would be available on streaming as some of the previously lost footage was found.
 The extended version began streaming on Sun NXT from 6 June, coinciding with the Eid al-Adha, and was regarded by viewers as an improvement over the theatrical version.

 Reception

 Critical response

 Lal Salaam received mixed to negative reviews from critics.

 Roopa Radhakrishnan of The Times of India gave 3/5 stars and stated "The film's politics needs to be applauded.
 But there could have been more nuance in the way the conflict resolved.
 It could have been more than just a piece of convenient writing".
 Latha Srinivasan of Hindustan Times stated "Aishwarya Rajinikanth’s Lal Salaam is a social drama with a message.
 And the audience will love Rajinikanth as Moideen bhai and hopefully, they’ll take back home and to heart what he says on screen.
 Humanity above all".
 Janani K of India Today gave 2.5/5 stars and stated "While the first half of the film is uneven due to forced staging, the messaging comes together in the second half, leaving viewers with a satisfying aftertaste".

 Ram Venkat Srikar of Film Companion stated "The social message is important, no doubt about it, but it's also important that the strong message exists in an equally strong film.
 That's where Lal Salaam misses the mark".
 Kirubhakar Purushothaman of The New Indian Express gave 2.5/5 stars and stated "Lal Salaam is a winner if films are supposed to be noble message churning machines.
 But if cinema is considered to be much more than the takeaways and moral of the story, we only have a middling film with a topical and much-needed message for the country".
 Sudhir Srinivasan of Cinema Express gave 2/5 stars and stated that "a film, in which Rajinikanth seems quite willing to shed his star image in pursuit of story-related pleasures, in pursuit of progressive politics, deserves to be more emotional, and more powerful".

 Bhuvanesh Chandar of The Hindu stated "Lal Salaam is the kind of film you wish you liked for how noble its intentions are.
 But that’s all you are left to feel for a film that doesn’t try enough to give you more, anything refreshing or anything novel".